vikshab/C3Projects--TaskList/README.md

 - require SQLite to be installed on everyone's computers: `$ brew install sqlite`
 - needs a Gemfile so others are aware of its dependencies
 - needs a config.ru file; look at the structure in the SinatraSite project for an example
+- needs a database schema suitable for storing and organizing "tasks"
+- needs a database setup script that creates the necessary table(s) for the project.
 - should be started with rackup on the command line

 ## Breakfast

-- Create a database schema that is appropriate for persisting and working with a collection of tasks.

 - Create a class that will keep track of the low-level database interaction.
 The responsibility of this class is to create a database connection and....